Non-Affine Displacements Below Jamming under Athermal Quasi-Static Compression: Introduction

 A famous and popular numerical protocol to generate a jamming configuration is the athermal quasi-static compression (AQC), which combines the affine transformation with successive energy minimization~\cite{ohern2003}.
 An advantage of this protocol is that one can unambiguously define the jamming transition point $\varphi_J$ as the packing fraction $\varphi$ at which the energy after the minimization has a non-zero finite value.
 With the AQC, extensive work has been done for frictionless, spherical, and purely repulsive particles above jamming $\varphi>\varphi_J$.
 Systematic numerical studies including finite size scaling analyses determine the precise values of the critical exponents in two and three spatial dimensions~\cite{ohern2003,goodrich2012,charbonneau2015jamming}, and quasi-one dimension~\cite{hikeda2020jamming}.
 The numerical results of the critical exponents well agree with the mean-field predictions in two and three dimensions~\cite{wyart2005,charbonneau2014fractal}.
-Therefore, the critical scaling of frictionless spherical particles above jamming is now well understood both numerically and theoretically, at least in two and three dimensions, though some critical exponents are still waiting for a theory to explain these~\cite{hexner2018,hexner2019}.